Air Force One: Other presidential aircraft

 A Boeing C-32 (Boeing 757) that was occasionally used as Air Force One until the arrival of newer C-32s in the 2010s.
 Today, this plane flies the vice president (serving as Air Force Two) or other senior officials.

 Since 1998, the president has occasionally flown aboard an Air Force C-32, a narrow-body jet based on the Boeing 757 airliner.
 The Air Force bought four C-32s in 1996 to fly the president to airports whose runways were too small to accommodate the larger VC-25, or as emergency backup.
 Today, these aircraft are used to fly vice presidents and other senior officials.
 The C-32 has also been used by presidents when use of the VC-25 could present operational risks.
 For example in 2023 when President Biden traveled to Ukraine via Poland using the C-32 to avoid the publicity of the VC-25.
+A further example of this was in July 2026, when President Trump, before departing the 2026 NATO summit in Ankara, secretly transferred to a nearby C-32A from the VC-25A that he had boarded seconds earlier, due to a threat from Iran.

 In the 2010s, the Air Force acquired a second set of four 757s for presidential transport, assigning them tail numbers 90015, 90016, 90017, and 90018.
 Service officials do not acknowledge that these aircraft exist, although they are routinely photographed in presidential service.

 Vice presidents have used a VC-25 on longer trips, using the Air Force Two call sign.